 Motorcycle Helmet Laws

 The provinces of Canada are unified in their approach to motorcycle helmets, making this so easy to understand for riders.
-The motorcycle laws are consistent across all 10 provinces and 3 territories.
+The motorcycle laws are consistent across all ten provinces and three territories.
 The rule is clear: all riders on a motorcycle must wear a crash helmet at all times.
-It doesn’t make a difference when it comes to factors such as age, speed, passengers, or anything like that.
+It doesn’t make a difference regarding age, speed, passengers, or anything else.
 All passengers must wear a helmet at all times.
-This differs from the United States, where laws can get really complicated depending on age, experience, and other factors.
+This differs from the United States, where laws can get complicated depending on age, experience, and other factors.
 The laws also vary from state to state.
 Your helmet must also meet Canada’s helmet health and safety standards for you to wear it legally.
-Make sure you know the motorcycle laws of anywhere you choose to ride to be on the safe side.
-It’s a good idea to wear a safe helmet at all times regardless of the laws, though!
+Make sure you know the motorcycle laws anywhere you choose to ride to be on the safe side.
+It’s a good idea always to wear a safety helmet, regardless of the laws, though!

 Full Face Helmet

 This is the most popular and well-known type of helmet.
 It will cover the front, back, and top of your head.
 The eye port allows you to see clearly as you ride.
-Special aerodynamics on this helmet stops it from lifting up at high speed.
+Special aerodynamics on this helmet stops it from lifting at high speed.
 It’s slippery against the wind, making it very effective.
-Having a well ventilated full face helmet is crucial – you need to be able to breathe.
-The visor must be closed to stop things getting in your eye, so this makes good ventilation important.
+Having a well-ventilated full-face helmet is crucial – you need to be able to breathe.
+The visor must be closed to stop things from getting in your eye, making good ventilation important.
 It will stop you from spontaneously combusting as you ride.
-Anti-fogging systems are good to keep your visor clear too, although they aren’t always the only answer.
+Anti-fogging systems are good for keeping your visor clear too, although they aren’t always the only answer.
 Here are some highlights:

 - All round safety

 - Clear visor